asranasinghe/city_crime/README.md

 ## IV.
 Methodology

 Another way in which UCR data can be compared to NIBRS is by using homicides as a proxy.
 Because homicides are at the top of UCR heirarchy, an incident that involves a homicide should ALWAYS have that respective incident be marked as homicide.

+## V. Additional Info On UCR

+How crime is reported by police departments is very important.
+The below is a response from [ChatGBT](https://openai.com/chatgpt/) to the prompt "Write me a summary about police UCR and its history.
+Be sure to include a description of SRS, NIBRS, and how the differences can impact crime counts."

+The Uniform Crime Reporting (UCR) Program is a nationwide effort coordinated by the FBI to collect and standardize crime statistics in the United States.
+It was launched in 1930 to create a reliable set of data that law enforcement agencies, policymakers, and researchers could use to understand and track crime trends across the country.
+The UCR program collects data on serious crimes, known as Part I offenses (e.g., murder, robbery, aggravated assault), and other less severe offenses, known as Part II offenses.

+**UCR’s Traditional System: Summary Reporting System (SRS)**

+The Summary Reporting System (SRS) is the original method of data collection under UCR.
+It relies on a summary of crime incidents, where only the most serious offense in a multi-offense event is reported.
+For example, if a robbery and assault occurred during the same incident, only the robbery would be counted.
+This simplified approach provided a basic overview of crime trends but had limitations, as it did not capture all the details of every incident, potentially leading to underreporting of crime complexities.

+**National Incident-Based Reporting System (NIBRS)**

+The National Incident-Based Reporting System (NIBRS) was introduced in the 1980s as an enhancement to the UCR system.
+Unlike SRS, NIBRS collects detailed data on every crime incident, including information on victims, offenders, and the nature of the crime.
+It allows for the reporting of multiple offenses in a single incident and captures a broader range of crime types.
+NIBRS also includes data on relationships between offenders and victims, location of the crime, weapon use, and other relevant factors.
+This provides a more comprehensive and nuanced view of crime.

+**Differences Between SRS and NIBRS**

+Incident Complexity: SRS reports only the most serious crime in an incident (hierarchy rule), while NIBRS includes all offenses.

+Scope of Crimes: SRS covers 8 major crime categories (e.g., murder, robbery, burglary), while NIBRS captures data on 52 Group A offense categories, including more detailed and diverse crime types.

+Data Depth: NIBRS provides more information about the nature of crimes, such as demographics, relationships, and specific details, whereas SRS offers a more general snapshot of crime occurrences.

+Impact on Crime Counts: The shift from SRS to NIBRS can have a significant impact on crime counts.
+NIBRS often leads to higher crime counts because it reports all offenses in an incident rather than just the most severe one.
+For example, under SRS, an event involving both robbery and assault would count as one crime (robbery), but under NIBRS, both offenses would be reported.
+As a result, crime statistics may appear to rise after transitioning to NIBRS, even if actual crime rates remain unchanged, simply due to the more detailed reporting method.

+Overall, NIBRS offers a more accurate and comprehensive understanding of crime patterns, but it requires more detailed reporting by law enforcement agencies.
+The FBI is encouraging agencies to switch to NIBRS, as it provides a clearer picture of crime in the U.S.